Newfoundland dog: Appearance

-Newfoundlands ('Newfs' or 'Newfies') have webbed paws and a double coat that consists of dense soft fur to keep them warm, and a water-resistant, coarse, moderately long, outer coat.
-Males normally weigh 65–80 kg, and females 55–65 kg, placing them in the "Giant" weight range; but some Newfoundlands have been known to weigh over 90 kg — and the largest on record weighed 120 kg and measured over 6 ft from nose to tail, ranking it among the largest of dog breeds.
+Newfoundlands ('Newfs' or 'Newfies') have webbed paws and a double coat that consists of dense soft fur that keeps them warm, and a water-resistant, coarse, moderately long, outer coat.
+Males normally weigh 65–80 kg, and females 55–65 kg, placing them in the "Giant" weight range.
+Some Newfoundlands have been known to weigh over 90 kg.
 They may grow up to 22–30 in tall at the shoulder.

 The American Kennel Club (AKC) standard colours of the Newfoundland are black, brown, grey, and white-and-black (sometimes referred to as a Landseer).
 Other colours are possible but are not considered rare or more valuable.
-The Kennel Club (KC) permits only black, brown, and white/black; the Canadian Kennel Club (CKC) permits only black and white/black.
+The Kennel Club (KC) and FCI permit only black, brown, and white/black; the Canadian Kennel Club (CKC) permits only black and white/black, though recessive brown and white/brown also occur but cannot be shown.
 The "Landseer" pattern is named after the artist Sir Edwin Henry Landseer, who featured them in many of his paintings.
-Fédération Cynologique Internationale (FCI) consider the ECT Landseer ("European Continental Type") to be a separate breed.
-It is a taller, more narrow white dog with black markings not bred with a Newfoundland.
+The Fédération Cynologique Internationale (FCI) ECT Landseer ("European Continental Type") is a separate breed created in Germany and Switzerland from cross-breeding Landseer-coloured Newfoundlands with livestock guardian breeds.
+It is a taller, more narrow white dog with black markings bred as a companion and guard dog.

-The Newfoundland's extremely large bones give it mass, while its large musculature gives it the power it needs to take on rough ocean waves and powerful tides.
-These dogs have huge lung capacity for swimming extremely long distances and a thick, oily, and waterproof double coat which protects them from the chill of icy waters.
+The breed's size and heavy musculature give it the strength it needs to work in rough water.
+Its dense double coat with oily, and water-resistant outer guard hairs insulate it in cold waters.